CoRT: Complementary Rankings from Transformers: Conclusion

 \section{Conclusion}

-In this paper, we propose \projname{}, a framework and neural first-stage ranking model that combines term-based retrieval models with the benefits of local interactions in a neural ranking model to compile improved re-ranking candidates.
-As a result, we observe high recall measures on our candidates improving re-ranking results in multi-stage pipelines.
-At the same time, we are able to decrease the number of candidates without hurting the end-to-end ranking performance.
-Our further experiments reveal the sweet spots for \projname{}'s representation size and the number of re-ranking candidates.
-We also propose two deployment strategies for \projname{} and measured their performances in terms of efficiency and effectiveness.
-Finally, we demonstrate \projname{} can be used to create a highly competitive multi-stage ranking pipeline.
+In this paper, we propose \projname{}, a framework and neural first-stage ranking model that leverages contextual representations from transformer-based language models to complement term-based ranking functions.
+As a result, we observe decently increased recall measures and improved end-to-end ranking quality on the MS MARCO passage task.
+Also, we are able to decrease the number of candidates for re-ranking without hurting the final performance.
+Our further experiments reveal sweet spots for \projname{}'s representation size and the number of re-ranking candidates.
+We presented two deployment strategies for \projname{} and measured their performances in terms of efficiency and effectiveness.
+Finally, we demonstrate \projname{} can be used with a simple BERT-based re-ranker to create a competitive ranking pipeline.